GoogleChromeLabs/jsbi/README.md

 ## When?

 Now!
 The JSBI library is ready for use today.
-To use it in your code, simply include it, and (optionally, for convenience) define `const BigInt = JSBI.BigInt`.

-If you want, you can also instruct it to use the native BigInt implementation as its backend when it can: `JSBI.useNativeBigIntsIfAvailable()` swaps out the custom backend for redirects to the current environment’s native implementation.
-Currently this makes some operations faster and some slower, so there’s no strong reason either way, but it can be interesting for testing. **Important**: If you do this, do it _before_ any `const BigInt = JSBI.BigInt` assignment!

-Plans for the future include:

-- [issue #1](https://github.com/GoogleChromeLabs/jsbi/issues/1): introduce shorthands for operations (e.g. `exp` for `exponentiate`, and so on).
-The current method names follow the spec proposal.
-(If you have suggestions for naming schemes, please speak up!)
-- [issue #2](https://github.com/GoogleChromeLabs/jsbi/issues/2): create a tool to translate code using JSBI syntax to native BigInt syntax.
-(If you’d like to help, please speak up!)
-- [issue #3](https://github.com/GoogleChromeLabs/jsbi/issues/3): the current implementation has been tested quite well, but even more rigorous testing is always possible.
-(Should you find any bugs, please report them!)
-- [issue #4](https://github.com/GoogleChromeLabs/jsbi/issues/4): investigate the feasibility of polyfilling `BigInt64Array`/`BigUint64Array` and the `DataView.{get,set}Big{Int,Uint}64` functions.
+View [our issue tracker](https://github.com/GoogleChromeLabs/jsbi/issues) to learn more about out our future plans for JSBI, and please join the discussion!

-A more vague plan is to use the JSBI library (or an extension to it) as a staging ground for additional BigInt-related functionality.
+A more vague future plan is to use the JSBI library (or an extension to it) as a staging ground for additional BigInt-related functionality.
 The official proposal is intentionally somewhat minimal, and leaves further “library functions” for follow-up proposals.
 Examples are a combined `exp`+`mod` function, and bit manipulation functions.

 ## Development